Crease29/codefights/README.md

 # Codefights Solutions

-In this repository I'm collection my solutions for tasks on codefights.com.
+In this repository I'm collecting my solutions for tasks on codefights.com.

 Don't trick yourself by just copy & pasting the solutions.
 You won't get better.